 My name is Yul Moldauer.
 I'm a 22-year-old NCAA gymnast and have been on the US National Team for the past eight years.
-My dream has always been to become a professional gymnast.
-But after long discussions with my peers and family, I decided to go to college first and earn a degree in business management.
+Since I was a little child, I dreamed about becoming a professional gymnast.
+After long discussions with my family and peers to figure out how to best pursue this dream, I decided to go to college first and earn a degree in business management.
 It was a difficult decision to not turn professional right away as my whole life revolved around gymnastics.
 Looking back though, choosing to go to college was one of the smartest and most beneficial decisions of my life.

 My Way to Oklahoma